Skip to content

 If you manage several properties, a clear naming convention (“Downtown Apartment 1A”, “Downtown Apartment 1B”…) that mirrors what you use in your management software saves confusion when assigning reservations.

 These are the credentials you enter in your software.
-From that moment on, every submission is authenticated against your account.
+From there, every submission is authenticated against your account.

-2. Dashboard → Accommodations → Edit: on each property, enter its establishment code.
+2. Accommodations → Edit: on each property, enter its establishment code and pick which credential it uses.

 4. From that point on, every validated record is sent automatically with no further intervention.